milosz08/milosz08/README.md

 </h2>

 Currently master of science student at Silesian University of Technology.
-In february 2024, I defended Bachelor of Science at the same university.
+In february 2024, I defended Bachelor of Engineering at the same university.
 My thesis was about demostrate posibilities of communication in a highly distributed microservice infrastructure using Apache Kafka event-driven architecture in field of real-time communication on example of chat application ([source code](https://github.com/visphere)).